pardot/api-docs/docs/kb/api-version-3/export.md

 ### filter_by_created_at

-Retrieves all visitor activity records with a `created_at` value that is equal or greater than the `created_after` argument and less than or equal to the `created_before` argument.
+Retrieves all visitor activity records with a `created_at` value that is greater than the `created_after` argument and less than the `created_before` argument.

 #### Arguments